HARMONI-ELT/HSIM/README.md

 ## System Requirements
-The pipeline is written in Python v3.6.
-We have tested it on Linux (Ubuntu 18.04 and 20.04), although it should be possible to run on Windows and Mac OSX.
+The pipeline is written in Python v3.10.
+We have tested it on Linux Ubuntu, although it should be possible to run on Windows and Mac OSX.

 The required Python modules are:
-- astropy 4.1
+- astropy 6.1.6
-- numpy 1.19.5
+- numpy 2.1.3
-- scipy 1.5.4
+- scipy 1.13.1
-- matplotlib 3.3.4
+- matplotlib 3.9.2
+- astro-tiptop 1.3.12

 The code has been tested with the indicated package version, although more recent releases of these packages are likely to work as well.